minhoolee/onnx-darknet/doc/API.md

-`strict` : Whether to enforce semantic equivalence between the original model and the converted tensorflow model, defaults to True (yes, enforce semantic equivalence).
+`strict` : Whether to enforce semantic equivalence between the original model and the converted darknet model, defaults to True (yes, enforce semantic equivalence).
 Changing to False is strongly discouraged.
 Currently, the strict flag only affects the behavior of MaxPool and AveragePool ops.